-8. Erosion and Sediment Control Plan
+8. Erosion and Sediment Controls

-Prior to the commencement of earthworks activity on the subject site, finalised Erosion and Sediment Control Plan(s) (ESCP(s)) must be prepared in general accordance with the application documents referenced in Condition 1 and in general accordance with Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating GD05 including any amendments, and submitted to Council for certification.
+Prior to the commencement of earthworks activity on the subject site, finalised Erosion and Sediment Control Plan(s) (ESCP(s)) must be prepared in general accordance with the application documents referenced in condition 1 and in general accordance with Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating Amendment 2 (GD05), and submitted to Council.
 No earthworks activity on the subject site must commence until the Council has confirmed that that the ESCP(s) satisfactorily meets the requirements of GD05.
 The ESCP(s) must contain sufficient details to address the following matters: